Quantum Algorithm Software for Condensed Matter Physics: Future Trajectories and Outlook

-\item \textit{Quantum Machine Learning (QML) Advancements:} QML is expected to yield more powerful models for tasks such as quantum phase classification, automated materials discovery from large datasets, and guiding or accelerating quantum simulations.
-Scalable Quantum Architecture Search (QAS) techniques will be crucial for automatically designing efficient parameterized quantum circuits for QML and VQE~\cite{Franco2025quantum,Cerezo2022challenges}.

-\item \textit{Algorithms for Dynamics and Non-Equilibrium Systems:} While much focus has been on ground-state properties, there is growing interest in algorithms for simulating quantum dynamics, transport phenomena, and non-equilibrium states like Dynamical Quantum Phase Transitions (DQPTs)~\cite{Miessen2023quantum}.

-\item \textit{Discovery of New Quantum Primitives:} Research continues into identifying fundamental quantum subroutines beyond the Quantum Fourier Transform (QFT).
-One avenue explores deriving new quantum primitives from the study of fast classical numerical transforms, such as Hermite, orthogonal polynomial, and generalized Fourier transforms, which could lead to novel fast-forwarding algorithms for quantum simulation~\cite{bnl_novel_algorithms}. \end{itemize}
+Quantum machine learning is expected to yield more powerful models for tasks such as quantum phase classification, automated materials discovery from large datasets, and the guiding or accelerating of quantum simulations, and scalable Quantum Architecture Search (QAS) techniques will be crucial for automatically designing efficient parameterized quantum circuits for QML and VQE~\cite{Franco2025quantum,Cerezo2022challenges}.
+Although much focus has been on ground-state properties, there is growing interest in algorithms for simulating quantum dynamics, transport phenomena, and non-equilibrium states such as dynamical quantum phase transitions~\cite{Miessen2023quantum}.
+Finally, research continues into identifying fundamental quantum subroutines beyond the Quantum Fourier Transform, and one avenue explores deriving new quantum primitives from the study of fast classical numerical transforms, such as Hermite, orthogonal-polynomial, and generalized Fourier transforms, which could lead to novel fast-forwarding algorithms for quantum simulation~\cite{bnl_novel_algorithms}.